Minority representation and fairness in network ranking: An application to school contact diary data

 Under $H_0^{(\mu)}$, the errors are not systematically biased, and the construct model has proportional representation, as $\mu_1=\mu_2=0$ and $\gamma_1 = \gamma_2 = 0$.
 This corresponds to the WAE worldview with no systematically biased errors.
 In this case, we can find a $\chi_4^2$ asymptotic pivotal quantity.
 Our analysis in Section~\ref{sec:theory}, in particular Figure~\ref{fig:sbmlimits}(c), verified that $\gamma_1=\gamma_2=0$ alone does not guarantee no systematic bias will occur.
 Even when $\gamma_1=\gamma_2=0$, observation error can affect the representation profile of a network due to its influence on edge density.

 Our final test is defined in Theorem~\ref{thm:hyptest}, based on the intersection-union principle.
-Detailed derivations, and a proof of the following Theorem~\ref{thm:hyptest} are given in Appendix~\ref{app:detection} of the supplementary materials.
+Detailed derivations, and a proof of the following Theorem~\ref{thm:hyptest} are given in Section 1.3 of the Supplementary Material.
 We confirm its empirical performance in simulation in Section~\ref{subsubsec:detection_sims}.

 \begin{theorem} Suppose $q \in (0,1)$, $\beta \in (0,1)$ and $\bar{\beta} \in (0,1)$.
 If $Y \neq Y^*$, define statistics